Professor Deanna Kemp

-Deanna is a leading international expert focused on the social and political challenges of the global mining industry.
+Deanna Kemp is a leading international expert focused on the social and political challenges of the global mining industry.

-Deanna specialises in industry-engaged social science that bridges company and community perspectives on extractive industries.
+Professor Deanna Kemp specialises in industry-engaged social science that bridges company and community perspectives on extractive industries.
 Particular areas of interest include company-community conflict, displacement and resettlement, and human rights and development challenges.
 Deanna is also interested in how the global mining industry is organised, resourced and incentivised to respond to these pressing challenges.

 Deanna commenced her research career with UQ in 2006 as a Senior Research Fellow with CSRM.
 In 2012, she was promoted to Associate Professor and CSRM’s Deputy Director, and in 2016 to Professor and Director of CSRM.
 Deanna has made significant contributions to positioning CSRM as a world-leading centre of research excellence.
 In her current role, Deanna manages and delivers high-profile research, leads diverse project teams, and supervises more than 30 staff and students.